FarronF/limerick-council-meetings/meetings/2015/04/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Metropolitan District - 16th March 2015.md

 in Mount St. Oliver and how it would be appropriate to mark same with the erection of a

-suitable monument in Mount St. Oliver.---
+suitable monument in Mount St. Oliver.
+---
 **REPLY**:

 The Council will arrange a suitable monument to mark those formerly